Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Design

+\name introduces dependency-shared profiling, a profiling-time optimization that identifies and reuses shared execution across candidate plans.
+The SLO Profiler maintains operator-level dependency information and selectively caches intermediate outputs at strategic boundaries, especially for GPU-expensive stages.
+When a new plan is proposed, the profiler performs a fast prefix match against cached subgraphs and skips redundant execution for all reused upstream portions, profiling only the operators that change.

+The cache involved in dependency-shared profiling is scoped to a single query's planning session and discarded immediately after, keeping memory overhead \underline{\emph{transient}} and small (e.g., about 60 MB throughout a code-generation query).
+Note that GPU computation, not caching I/O, is the primary bottleneck during profiling, and storage can be scaled more cost-effectively across machines than expensive GPUs (\S\ref{eval:perf-breakdown}); thus dependency-shared profiling delivers savings without introducing new bottlenecks.

-\paragraph{Achieving Resource Pareto Optimality.} While our CMBO optimizer efficiently identifies plans that satisfy SLO requirements, these plans may not lie on the cost-optimal Pareto frontier preferred by service providers.
-For instance, a plan may deliver low latency but overconsume compute resources.
-To address this, \name augments the CMBO search with a greedy post-processing step to reduce resource costs (Line~\ref{alg:tree-start}-Line~\ref{alg:tree-end}).
-Leveraging the insight that decreasing resource allocation increases latency without impacting accuracy, \name applies a multi-dimensional binary tree search to iteratively reduce operator-level resource allocation.
-The search halts once further reductions would risk violating the latency constraint.
-This process can yield multiple low-cost, SLO-compliant plans.
-The final selection is deferred to the multi-pipeline planner (\S\ref{sec:multi-query}), which chooses query-plan combinations that collectively maximize system goodput.
+\bipar{Resource Trimming: Identify Resource-Pareto Plans.} As the Search Optimizer tentatively over-commits resources, the resulting plans may not lie on the cost-optimal Pareto frontier preferred by service providers.
+To address this, for each identified SLO-compliant plan, the SLO Profiler refines the plan's resource costs via a greedy reduction process (Line~\ref{alg:tree-start}--Line~\ref{alg:tree-end} in Algorithm~\ref{alg:single-query}).
+Based on the monotone property that reducing resources increases latency without affecting accuracy, \name performs a multi-dimensional binary search to iteratively trim operator-level resources (e.g., reducing GPU share from 100\% to 50\% supported by MPS~\cite{nvidiamps}).
+The trimming procedure halts once further reductions would violate latency constraints.
+This process produces a rich set of low-cost, SLO-compliant plans along the Pareto frontier, which supply the multi-pipeline planner for maximizing goodput.